Surrey to lead new AI and Robotics Space Hub

 The University of Surrey will be working with Imperial College London and the Universities of Edinburgh, Liverpool, Salford and Warwick on the core research programme of the Hub.
 There are further 28 project partners from industry, research, commercial and governmental organisations*.
 The hub will accelerate the prototyping of autonomous systems in a scalable way, where the innovations and methodologies developed can be rapidly spun out for wide adoption in the space sector worldwide.

-Professor Yang Gao, Hub Director of FAIR-SPACE, Professor of Space Autonomous Systems and Associate Dean at the University of Surrey, said: “This is an incredible opportunity for the University of Surrey and the whole country to play a pivotal role in how humankind explores space, our moon and beyond.
+Professor Yang Gao, Professor of Space Autonomous Systems and Associate Dean at the University of Surrey, said: “This is an incredible opportunity for the University of Surrey and the whole country to play a pivotal role in how humankind explores space, our moon and beyond.
 We have a very talented team at Surrey and a proud heritage of producing leading research in space science and technology.
 We believe, with the support of our partners, FAIR-SPACE will be another chapter in this illustrious history.”